GoogleCloudPlatform/DataflowTemplates/v2/bigtable-changestreams-to-hbase/README.md

 * Bigtable table with change streams enabled
 * Hbase instance that is accessible from Dataflow

-#### Beware - provision Hbase resources to handle Dataflow traffic
+#### Caveat - provision Hbase resources to handle Dataflow traffic

 * Dataflow when strongly provisioned can translate Bigtable input QPS directly to Hbase, the user should configure Hbase so that Hbase can handle that QPS without crashing.

 * Bigtable change streams can handle very large single mutations.
 Hbase write buffers should be adequately provisioned so as not to cause exceptions when writing in large mutations.

-#### Beware - out-of-order writes can occur in some scenarios
+#### Caveat - data divergence can occur in extreme edge case

-The replicator writes to Hbase as a side effect in Dataflow.
-If Dataflow loses connection to a worker, another worker will be spun up and a change stream mutation could be duplicated.
-In the following scenario, a duplication could occur:
+Data divergence can occur in the following scenario:
+* Dataflow assigns a Put to worker A
-  * Dataflow spins up worker A
+* Dataflow loses connection to worker A
+* Dataflow reassigns the Put to worker B
+* Dataflow assigns a Delete on the Put's cell to worker B
+* Worker B replicates the Put and Delete to Hbase
+* Hbase undergoes a major compaction which [removes the Delete marker](https://hbase.apache.org/book.html#_delete)
-  * Worker A replicates a Put
+* Worker A belatedly replicates its Put, but the Delete is no longer there to mask the Put

+_Note that all replicated mutations have a timestamp attached, so a Put is idempotent.
+A duplicate Put is not a problem in itself._

+**This can theoretically happen, but it's very unlikely.**

+All the below has to occur **at the same time** for data divergence to occur:

+* A Put and Delete target the same cell near simultaneously
-  * Dataflow loses connection to worker A before the Put is replicated and spins up worker B
+* Dataflow loses connection to a worker before it writes in the Put
-  * Dataflow assigns the Put to worker B, now 2 workers write the same Put
+* The worker's batch includes the Put but not the Delete

-The above scenario is not a problem most times.
-However, if a major compaction occurs and a cell had a masking Delete, then a delayed Put will be applied to a cell that should've been deleted.
-This scenario is theoretically possible but extremely unlikely.
+* Hbase is undergoing a major compaction
+* The lost worker replicates its Put after the compaction clears away the Delete

-There are some strategies to deal with this scenario:
+There are some strategies to reduce this risk:
-  * Do not write in Deletes.
+  * Do not write in Deletes
-  * Disable major compaction.
+  * Disable major compaction in Hbase, eliminates this risk entirely.
-  * Set Hbase `NEW_VERSION_BEHAVIOR = false`.
-A duplicated Put that arrived later will always be masked by a previous Delete.
+  * Set Hbase `NEW_VERSION_BEHAVIOR = false`, then a duplicated Put that arrived later will always be masked by a previous Delete.
   * Set Hbase `KEEP_DELETED_CELLS = true` (see [here](https://hbase.apache.org/book.html#cf.keep.deleted)).
 Deletes continue to mask puts even after major compaction.
-With infinite max_versions and TTL, this is effectively the same as disabling major compaction.
+With infinite max_versions and TTL, this is effectively the same as disabling major compaction and eliminates this risk entirely.

+In the unexpected case that divergence does occur, restarting this replicator with a start time preceding the problematic mutations will correct it.

 ### Notes on Bidirectional Replication

 This template can be configured to be used with the [Hbase-Bigtable replicator](https://github.com/googleapis/java-bigtable-hbase/blob/main/hbase-migration-tools/bigtable-hbase-replication/README.md) out of the box.
 To configure, enable `bidirectional replication` settings in the `Running Template` section below.

-#### Beware - multi-master writes are not supported
+#### Caveat - data divergence can occur if a row is modified by both Hbase and Cloud Bigtable simultaneously

 Divergence could occur if simultaneous writes occur on both Hbase and Bigtable and they get replicated out at the same time.

-To minimize this risk, only write to one database at a time.
+To minimize this risk, write to a row from either HBase or Cloud Bigtable but not from both at the same time.

 ## Building and Running This Template
 This is a Flex Template meaning that the pipeline code will be containerized and the container will be